 Bluetooth Mesh Nodes and Features

-Figure 3: A Bluetooth mesh network
+Figure 3: A Bluetooth mesh Network

 Proxy node is capable of acting as a proxy between the Bluetooth mesh nodes and network and a device that only implements the GATT bearer, such as smart phones today.
-This means proxy nodes must implement both Bluetooth LE and Bluetooth mesh stacks, and are the only nodes in the mesh network that must do this.
+This means proxy nodes must implement both Bluetooth LE and Bluetooth mesh stacks and are the only nodes in the mesh network that must do this.

 Low Power Feature

-Nodes with friend feature must implement an additional message cache they use to cache messages for the nodes with low power feature and store them until low power nodes wake up and fetch the messages.
+Nodes with the friend feature must implement an additional message cache they use to cache messages for the nodes with low power feature and store them until low power nodes wake up and fetch the messages.
 Nodes with friend feature can also acknowledge messages on behalf of low power nodes, while they are sleeping.
 Nodes with friend features also advertise their capabilities using special beacons, so low power nodes can select the most optimal friends to associate with.
 The table below summarizes the Bluetooth mesh node features, but it is possible to combine features, so a node can have multiple features like Relay, Proxy and Friend features.

 |Battery operated||Typically no||Typically no